ritikk7/Distributed-Key-Value-Store/README.md

   - For lab 2-4: `g_[stu-number1]_[stu-number2]`
   - Submit the `tar` file on Canvas.

-   The following is an example of how to do it (assuming the repository is already cloned in the home directory and lab1 is completed):
+   The following is an example of how to do it on the `pender` machine (assuming the repository is already cloned in the home directory and lab1 is completed):

 ```bash
 sinaee@pender:~$ ls